How debts are recovered through the courts

-The court can issue a warrant authorising a court bailiff to enter premises (for example, your home) to seize money or goods belonging to you.
-The goods may then be sold to pay off the debt.
-(A warrant to seize property used to be called a “distress warrant”.)
+The court can issue a warrant authorising a court bailiff to enter private premises like your home to take (“seize”) money or goods that belong to you.
+The goods can then be sold to pay off the debt.
 However, there are exceptions to what can be seized.
 The court can’t authorise seizure of the following:

-- Necessary household furniture and items, including clothing, up to $10,000
+- necessary household furniture and items, like clothing, up to $10,000

-If you’re disabled, the court can’t authorise seizure of any items that you need to be independent and to participate in society.
+- if you’re disabled (or if you’re the main caregiver of a person with disabilities) the court can’t authorise seizure of any items that you (or the person with disabilities) needs to be independent and participate in society.
 This would include things like mobility devices, medical equipment and specially adapted vehicles.
-Similarly, if you’re the main caregiver of a disabled person, this exception covers any items you need to provide care and support for the disabled person.

-A charging order can stop you from selling the land or property that the order identifies until the lender has the opportunity to seize or sell the property (or until the debt is paid).
+A charging order stops you from selling the land or property that the order identifies until the lender has the opportunity to seize or sell the property (or until the debt is paid).

-If someone else owes you money (for example, your bank, if you have money in a bank account), the court can make a garnishee order requiring the third party (for example, the bank) to pay the money directly to the lender.
+If someone else owes you money (for example, your bank, if you have money in a bank account), the court can make a garnishee order requiring that third party to pay the money directly to the lender.

 If the court is satisfied that you can pay the debt but are simply refusing to do so, it can order you to do community work for up to 200 hours.
-The court can do this after a financial assessment hearing has been held and in certain other situations.
-However, in all cases the court must be satisfied that all other enforcement methods are inappropriate or have already been tried unsuccessfully.
+This does not mean you don’t have to pay the debt, however.
+The court may also make orders (like the ones listed above) requiring you to pay the debt.